Yitshak Kreiss

 Yitshak Kreiss (Hebrew: יצחק קרייס; born 1965) is an Israeli physician and Director General of Sheba Medical Center in Tel Hashomer.
 Kreiss served in the Israel Defense Forces in various capacities for 25 years, achieving the rank of Brigadier General.
 In 2011, he was appointed Surgeon General of the IDF.
 Kreiss is an expert in disaster medical relief.

 Biography

 Yitshak Kreiss was born in Ramat Gan.

 In 1983, he enrolled in the Atuda program of the Israel Defense Forces and began to study medicine at the Hebrew University of Jerusalem.
-He completed his medical degree in 1990.
-In 1995–1999, he did his residency in internal medicine at Sheba Medical Center.
+He did his residency in internal medicine at Sheba Medical Center.
 He was also earned an MHA in health administration from Tel Aviv University (2005) and an MPH in public administration from Harvard University (2007).

 Kreiss is married to Inbal, senior manager for Israel Aerospace Industries who is involved in Arrow missile development.
 They have three children.
 The family lives in Shoham.